 Let’s face it, we want to be frightened.
 We want to say, “that could have been me”, or to paraphrase Carlin, nobody wants to read a story that tells us 50 million people landed or took off safely in jets from Kennedy airport last year (which is accurate).
 They just want to read about the jet that crashed, or in general, about human misfortune.
 Think “Bart the Bear”, and any of his movies, or “The Grey”, that ridiculous movie about clunky-looking wolves attacking plane crash survivors, in which even the story line makes zero sense, and is merely employed to set up the carnage that follows.

 So… what should you do when you see a bear?
 Well, for starters, get your camera ready.
-Never run, as the slowest bear in history, is faster than Michael Johnson, or whoever holds the current Olympic sprinting records.
-Contrary to Hollywood movies, when a bear stands up to look at you, they’re first trying to figure out what you are, so they get one of nature’s most sensitive noses higher in the air, so as to identify you.
+Never run, as the slowest bear in history, is faster than Usain Bolt, the Olympic sprinter.
+Contrary to Hollywood movies, when a bear stands up to look at you, they’re first trying to figure out what you are, so they get nature’s most sensitive nose higher in the air, doubling or tripling their olfactory range, in the hopes of identifying you.
 Grizzlies are obviously more to be concerned about than black bears, so if a grizzly stands and looks at you, but doesn’t get down and leave, this may mean he can’t figure out what you are.
 If you’re wearing a hat, gently waft it in the bear’s direction, so that he can smell that you are a human being.
 If a black bear feels threatened, it may initiate a series of bluff charges, which will almost certainly end in the bear veering off.
 Chomping or clacking the jaws is generally also a bluff, but with grizzlies, may very rarely be followed by a charge ending in contact.

 |Saw Whet Owl||Barn